Createdd/Writing/articles/Reflect2017.md

 ## My goals for 2017

 Most of the time I have a well defined set of goals for the next year.

-For 2017 Some of those were:
+For 2017 some of those were:
 - Getting a job in programming
 - Write 1 article a week
 - Giving something back to society with a new non-profit goal